Understanding Your Child’s Love Language

 Adding Affection To Your Agenda

-“Great marriages don’t happen by luck or by accident.
+DESIGNED BY FREEPIK “Great marriages don’t happen by luck or by accident.
 They are the result of a consistent investment of time, thoughtfulness, forgiveness, affection, prayer, mutual respect, and a rock-solid commitment between a husband and wife.” ~Dave Willis Last month I posted about scheduling time to be with your partner sexually.
-In this post, I want to […]
+In this post, […]